reruo321/Java_Practice/Chapter-06/README.md

 2. Use *super* reference keyword.
 3. Cast subclass-type reference to the superclass-type, then refer it.
 (Ex: ((Super)sub).field)

+## Casting
+Casting, or type conversion has two types: automatic (widening), and explicit (narrowing) casting.

+The former automatically converts narrower data type to broader one.
+For example, converting Ronaldo to a Football player is okay.
+However, the inverse case, which tries to make a Football player to Ronaldo, is not allowed.

+## static
+*static* keyword can be glued to a method or a variable.
+A *static* method is able to be called without making its instance.
+It also allows several intances to share the memory, so that the *static* member variables can be used as if they are global.

 --- Under Construction ---